-College Committee membership is generally limited to 16 faculty, classified professionals, administrators, and students.
-All members of the College Council and all College Committees, other than student representatives, generally serve two-year terms and members may be selected for additional terms.
-Each fall, college committee co-chairs will be selected by their respective constituent groups at the first meeting.
-Classified professional membership on College Committees includes appropriate CSEA representation.
+College Committee membership is generally limited to 16 faculty, staff, administrators, and students.
+All members of College Council and all College Committees, other than student representatives, generally serve two-year terms and members may be selected for additional terms.
+College Committee Co-chairs will be selected by their respective constituent groups prior to the first meeting.
+Classified membership on College Committees includes appropriate CSEA representation.